The last performances of the 2017 Detroit Jazz Festival have been cancelled as a result of severe thunderstorms approaching the area.

 In the days that followed, Harvey weakened and appeared to unwind into a line of strong thunderstorms stretching well over 1,000 miles which has been slowly tracking north across the U.S.

 At around 4pm today, that line of storms hit Detroit.
-While Detroit Jazz Festival organizers and public officials initially planned to temporary postpone the festivities, by 7pm it was clear the storms were continuing the strengthen, with winds gusting at over 55mph, so organizers formally announced that all remaining shows would be cancelled.
+While Detroit Jazz Festival organizers and public officials initially planned to temporarily postpone festivities, by 7pm it was clear the storms were continuing the strengthen, with winds gusting at over 55mph, so organizers formally announced that all remaining shows would be cancelled.

 “While every effort was made to delay the remaining acts, the storm became more organized and stronger as time passed,” festival organizers said in a prepared statement.
 “We sincerely apologize for and are intensely disappointed by this situation, but safety will always take precedence.”